fruizg/Introduccion_de_senales/README.md

 ### Assessment of sEMG for the detection of muscle fatigue in specific muscle groups of vehicle drivers during extended periods of driving.

 #
-#### Keywords: sEMG,fatiga muscular, accidentes automovilísticos, análisis de señales.
+#### Keywords: Electromiografía, fatiga muscular , análisis estadístico, movimiento dinámico

 #
 ## [Sobre nosotros](ISB/Laboratorios/Lab1_AboutUs/README.md)